RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 The player moves one Druid Token from one Magic Circle Card to a different Magic Circle Card in the row or column of cards indicated by the Glyph Card they just played, that does not contain a Druid Token, of either color.

-### 3 - Choose A Leyline Path and Channel Energy Over it
+### 3 - Choose A Leyline Path

-Starting with the Druid Token the player just moved and ending with the player's second Druid Token:
+The player chooses a leyline path between the 2 Druid Tokens.
+Starting with the Druid Token the player just moved and ending with the player's second Druid Token that did not move that turn.

 ### 4 - Place Energy Cubes on Magic Circle Cards along the chosen Leyline Path